-Schedule for Week 15.
 Course description: This course includes most of the standard material for differential equations: first-order differential equations and analytic methods of their solution, mathematical modeling using differential equations, numerical methods for solving differential equations, linear equations of higher order, systems of linear and nonlinear equations, stability of equilibrium solutions, Laplace transform methods.
 In addition some related material from linear algebra is included.
-We use a computer algebra system Maple 11 in this course for some computer projects.
+We use a computer algebra system Maple in this course for some computer projects.

-Textbook: C.H.Edwards,Jr. and D.E.Penney , Differential Equations and Linear Algebra , (Second Edition) Prentice Hall.
+Textbook: C.H.Edwards,Jr. and D.E.Penney , Differential Equations and Linear Algebra , (Third and Fourth Editions) Prentice Hall.

 It is expected that you will work most of the basic exercises at the end of each section.
 A list of additional problems to work will be placed at the course webpage (see homework problems).
 It is recommended to write down solutions of these problems and keep your homework to use in preparation for quizzes, mid-term and final exams.
 Every week we'll have a quiz containing two or three problems analogous to ones solved in class and from homework.
 If you have any questions about problems, please ask them in class or during office hours.